husnimarwan/snake-git/README.md

 - Classic Snake gameplay mechanics
 - Responsive design that works on both desktop and mobile devices
 - Score tracking with high score persistence using localStorage
+- High score history with date and time tracking
 - Mobile touch controls for on-the-go gaming
 - Pause/resume functionality
 - Dynamic difficulty (speed increases as you play)